hx2A/py5website/main/install.rst

 Create Anaconda Environment
 +++++++++++++++++++++++++++

-First you must create an Anconda environment to install the Python packages into.
+First you must create an Anaconda environment to install the Python packages into.
 Below, we create an environment called ``py5coding`` with Python 3.8.
 Note that py5 does not support earlier versions of Python.
 Python 3.9 seems to work ok but has not been extensively tested.

 The below command will also install the Jupyter notebooks tool, which py5 is designed to work well with.